ietf-wg-asdf/SDF/sdf.md

-{{sdfdataqual1}} lists data qualities borrowed from {{-jso}}; the intention is that these qualities retain their semantics from the versions of the json-schema.org proposal there were imported from.
+{{sdfdataqual1}} lists data qualities borrowed from {{-jso}}; the intention is that these qualities retain their semantics from the versions of the json-schema.org proposal they were imported from.

 {{sdfdataqual2}} lists data qualities defined specifically for the present specification.